lawrenceevalyn/THE-DISS/README.md

 3grams in a sliding window; take minhashes of the window

 github.com/yaledhlab/intertext -- it looks like this is working well enough that I could use it to answer my questions about 18thC Shakespeare!

+##### Lightning talks

+Pine Mountain Appalachian archives are telling a story about the natural world, local practices -- and leaving out coal.
+Something important here about the role of the researcher as expert who can spot absences? (esp connected to Laura Nelson's observations on missing data as a dealbreaker)

+abbyy finereader: OCR software

+(Don't ask me to compare the red parts of two graphs when red means something different in each graph!
+D: )

+(I only grow more and more confident in my convictions re: what topic modelling can and cannot identify.)

+Library of Congress crowdsourcing to find images & their captions is cool, though as always I want to know what "the crowd" gets out of helping... something that let users find out more about the images in some fashion might make it informative/enjoyable.
+(Also I'm not sure if it's working, if my squares disappear after I click "done"?
+Some kind of feedback showing that I did it right would help!)

 ## January 21, 2018